djolly09/Psych_755_Final/README.md

 ## Files in this Repo

 1. This README file!

 2. Data folder with
     - 'insurance_claims.csv' : contains the primary dataset of our analysis
     - 'average_insurance_2015.csv' : contains extra insurance data added to the SQL database

 3. 'build-insurance.py' : Python script for building SQL database

 4. '755_final.qmd' : R/quarto notebook with our data analysis & neural network model fitting

 ## Using this Repo

-### Getting Started {#sec-start}
+### Getting Started

 In order to interact with the files in this repository, complete the following steps.